 Curious yet?
 Check out the preview for the new movie coming out in 2018 about Sarah and the house:

-We highly recommend the Winchester Mystery House as one of the top attractions to visit in the San Francisco area, especially if you love mysteries, hidden rooms, a good story, possible ghosts and big old houses!
+You should definitely visit the Winchester Mystery House the next time you’re in the San Francisco area, especially if you love mysteries, hidden rooms, a good story, possible ghosts and big old houses!

 Disclosure: I was given tickets to tour the Winchester Mystery House in order to write this blog post, however, all opinions in this post are my own.
 All of the pictures in this post were provided to me by the Winchester Mystery House.
 Please do not copy or use them in any way.